Hidden order and multipolar exchange striction in a correlated f-electron system: Discussion

 \section{Discussion}

 In conclusion, we have applied an advanced {\it ab initio} framework to the ``hidden-order" phase of Neptunium dioxide NpO$_2$.
 Our framework is based on the density-functional+dynamical mean-field theory (DFT+DMFT) in conjunction with a quasi-atomic approximation to local correlations on Np 5$f$.
 Its crucial part is a force-theorem method \cite{Pourovskii2016} that we employ to calculate super-exchange interactions between all multipole moments of the Np $f^3$ lowest crystal-field (CF) manifold.
 From the resulting super-exchange Hamiltonian we derive all order parameters of the ``hidden-order" phase, its ordering temperature, magnetic excitations and volume effect.
-In fact, numerous properties of the NpO$_2$``hidden-order" phenomenon that have been painstakingly determined in experiments over several decades -- absence of conventional magnetic order, the CF level scheme, the primary triandicapole order and secondary longitudinal 3\vk\ quadrupole order, the singlet-doublet-singlet exchange splitting of the CF ground state, the two-peak structure of the magnetic-excitation spectra, the very small anti-Invar peculiarity of NpO$_2$ thermal expansion -- all of them are reproduced by our calculations that contain essentially no adjustable parameters.
-Hence, the present scheme is shown to provide full, parameter-free and quantitatively correct description of super-exchange in complex realistic correlated insulators.
+In fact, numerous properties of the NpO$_2$``hidden-order" phenomenon that have been painstakingly determined in experiments over several decades -- absence of conventional magnetic order, the CF level scheme, the primary triandicapole order and secondary longitudinal 3\vk\ quadrupole order, the singlet-doublet-singlet exchange splitting of the CF ground state, the two-peak structure of the magnetic-excitation spectra -- all of them are reproduced by our calculations that contain essentially no adjustable parameters.
+Therefore, the present scheme is shown to provide full, parameter-free and quantitatively correct description of super-exchange in complex realistic correlated insulators.
 On the basis of our theory we may also identify the features that are not stemming from the inter-site coupling between the ground-state CF levels.
 For example, the splitting of the high-energy peak in NpO$_2$ inelastic neutron scattering spectra likely stems from a super-exchange interaction with excited CF levels.
+We also uncover an unconventional mechanism for the anomalous volume contraction observed in ordered NpO$_2$; which is induced not by the secondary quadrupole order coupling to the lattice as previously assumed, but rather by the volume dependence of leading time-odd super-exchange interactions.

 This first-principles methodology -- a dynamical mean-field treatment of symmetric paramagnetic phase combined with the force-theorem extraction of the full complex inter-site exchange responsible for the spontaneous symmetry breaking -- can be applied to a wide range of rare-earth, actinide and heavy transition-metals correlated systems\cite{Santini2009,OppeneerRMP,Cameron2016,Witczak-Krempa2014}, in which the interplay of a large spin-orbit coupling with crystalline environment gives rise to a large degeneracy of the crystal-field ground state and high-rank multipole moments. ``Hidden" orders, stemming from coupling between those moments, can be predicted and their interplay with various parameters -- external or chemical pressure, applied field, lattice distortions -- identified, thus opening up an avenue for theoretical search of new exotic phases of matter.